It was the 29th Festival Day.

 Then came the first cry — a girl.

 Before they could speak her name, a boy was born.
 Then another.
 And another.
 Until, at last — eight children, all born within minutes.
-No one understood it.
-Not the healers.
-Not the king.
-Not even the queen herself.

 But as the last child took their first breath, the universe shivered.

-The King of Beasts howled beneath the blood moon.
+A beast howled beneath a blood moon.

 Each of them felt the same.